Emerald Stories Throughout Time

 “With the rings, the pope sent a letter from St. Peter’s in Rome, dated May 28, 1198, in which he wrote that the four stones were symbolical.
 The verdant hue of the emerald signified how we should believe; the celestial purity of the sapphire, how we should hope;, the warm color of the garnet, how we should love; and the clear transparency of the topaz, how we should act.”

-According to some sources, Innocent III also gifted four gemstone rings to Richard’s successor, King John of England, at the end of their long power feud.
-Apparently after many years of squabbling, the two reached an acceptable compromise: power was yielded to the former and tribute or service money granted to the latter.
+According to some sources, Innocent III also gifted four gemstone rings to Richard’s successor, King John of England, at the end of their long and expensive power feud.
+Apparently after many years of squabbling, the two managed to reach an acceptable compromise: power was yielded to the former (Innocent III) and tribute or service money granted to the latter (King Richard).
 As part of the truce, Pope Innocent III forwarded a gift of four gemstone rings, each containing a single emerald, sapphire, ruby, or opal.

-Although the rings do not survive, the letter that accompanied the gift does.
-In it, the Pope instructed the King to allow the inherent “virtues” of the stones to guide him in his daily life, as they represented faith, hope, charity, and good works respectively.
+The rings do not survive whether it is due to grave robbers, disaster, or the court reusing the king’s personal effect after his funeral (the Egyptians did this with their rulers a lot).
+Despite being paper, the letter that accompanied the gift managed to survive the millennium.
+Inside, the Pope instructed the King to allow the inherent “virtues” of the stones to guide him in his daily life, as they represented faith, hope, charity, and good works respectively as a blessing.

 It is not surprising that Hernán Cortés, conqueror of the Aztecs, is linked to several legendary emeralds.
 He apparently incurred the ire of Queen Isabella by refusing to give her a group of “Five Emeralds” which he had collected for his betrothed.